-This report is the interim report of the IRD working group.
-It summarizes the discussions of the working group to date, compiles a set of recommendations from discussions, and identifies a list of remaining issues.
+This report is the interim report of the IRD Working Group.
+It summarizes the discussions of the Working Group to date, compiles a set of recommendations from discussions, and identifies a list of remaining issues.
 It is organized as follows: In section 3, we present background information on internationalized registration data.
-In section 4, we identify a list of issues that the WG considered as well as a set of recommendations for each issue.
+In section 4, we identify a list of issues that the WG considered, the findings that resulted from the discussions and the recommendations for each issue.